 To pull out of the first AI winter, the field had to pull away from generalized intelligence investment and narrow and reduce the expectations of developing “expert systems.”
 And the overstatement of what expert systems could do then lead to the second AI winter.
 What happened to expert systems is itself and in an interesting story, which we will cover in another article.

 Dreyfus continues with the debate around symbolic representation being the approach to mastering the goals of AI.
-According to Dreyfus, a great number of AI researchers proposed that intelligence is nothing more than symbolic representation and manipulation.
-This following quotation is, in my view, the best explanation of the oversimplification of cognitive skill development by many (most?)
+According to Dreyfus, many AI researchers proposed that intelligence is nothing more than symbolic representation and manipulation.
+The following quotation is, in my view, the best explanation of the oversimplification of cognitive skill development by many (most?)
 AI researchers that I have come across through researching the history of AI.

 What I needed was an argument against those who assume that such skills were representable in symbolic form.
 As it turns out, my brother Stuart provided the missing argument in the phenomenological account of skill acquisition.
 Skill acquisition, he pointed out usually begins with a student learning and applying rules for manipulating context free elements.
 This is the grain of truth in the information processing model.
 Thus, a beginner at chess learns to follow strict rules relating such features as center control and material balance.
 After one begins to understand the domain, however, one sees meaningful aspects, not context free features.
 Thus, the more experienced chess player sees context dependent characteristics, such as unbalanced pawn structure or weakness on the kingside.
 At the next stage, a competent performer learns to set goals and then look at the current situation in terms of what is relevant to achieving those goals.
 A further stage of proficiency is achieved when after a great deal of experience, a player is able to see a situation is having a certain significance tending towards a certain outcome and certain aspects of the situation standout is salient in relation to the end, given an approximate board position for example, almost all masters would observe after a few seconds sense of examination that when white must attack the kingside